Is Bali Safe for Travelers?

 Rental Scams

-Fake properties and fraudulent real estate agents are a thing…
+Fake properties and fraudulent real estate agents are also a thing… unfortunately.

 Basically, some listings advertise non-existent properties, using images and descriptions of real ones.
 Similarly, fake agents offer properties they have no affiliation with.
 After receiving the deposit, scammers disappear.